pramnora/javascript/find-primes/01/README.md

 - Visual BASIC.net, can be used for OOP/Object Oriented Programming/web development
 - etc.

 If I had written this same program using: QBASIC/Pascal/C/C++/Python/-etc.;
 then, people might need to go and find/download that particular software
 which is necessary in order to make the program run.

 Writing Javascript code; therefore, has tremendous advantages/benefits;
 with it being used 'universally' by nearly everyone on the whole entire planet;
 therefore, there is no need to go and find/download anything further at all.

+With Javascript you, simply: write/test/debug/upload/run
+(with universal access inside of all web browsers)